weblivz/Windows-Azure-Solr/README.md

 5. Note if you start with a clean machine:  To download public setting file the enhanced security configuration of IE needs to be disabled.
 Go to Server Manager -> configure IE ESC -> disable for Administrators.

 ## Copy the binaries
-1. Download and extract on your local computer the latest version SolrInstWRMMDDYYYY.zip (for example SolrInstWR06072012.zip) from https://github.com/MSOpenTech/Windows-Azure-Solr/downloads
+1. Download and extract on your local computer the latest version SolrInstWRMMDDYYYY.zip (for example SolrInstWR06072012.zip) from https://github.com/MSOpenTech/Windows-Azure-Solr/downloads.

+2. Please make sure that you unblock all the dll’s and config files using instructions at http://msdn.microsoft.com/en-us/library/ee890038(VS.100).aspx.

-2. Launch a command prompt (cmd.exe) as an administrator and cd to the local folder selected above
+3. Launch a command prompt (cmd.exe) as an administrator and cd to the local folder selected above.

 ## Run the installer:
     - Inst4WA.exe -XmlConfigPath <yourpath>/SolrInstWR.xml -DomainName <youruniquename>  -Subscription <yoursubscription>